March 19, 2017

-You simply do not have sufficient resources and bandwidth to do it all, and even if you did the past will create inertia that will prevent you from moving to a new place.
+You simply do not have sufficient resources and bandwidth to do it all, and even if you did, the past will create inertia that will prevent you from moving to a new place.

 What things are you now doing that are no longer necessary?
 How can they be eliminated?
-What resources can be made available to your new strategy by cutting the CRAP?
+What resources can be made available to your new strategy from CRAP activities?

 Make it tough on yourself to retain CRAP.
 Subject each CRAP item to rigorous review before deciding to KEEP it.
-Remember CRAP represents potential resources to get on with the new.
+Remember CRAP represents potential resources to get on with new projects.

-Designate a Cut the CRAP Champion for the task; make it a senior person in your organization that has the tenacity, perseverance and currency with employees to give the job the credibility it deserves.
+Designate a cut the CRAP champion for the task; make it a senior person in your organization that has the tenacity, perseverance and currency with employees to give the job the credibility it deserves.